Chichen Itza: Spanish conquest

 In 1526, Spanish Conquistador Francisco de Montejo (a veteran of the Grijalva and Cortés expeditions) successfully petitioned the King of Spain for a charter to conquer Yucatán.
 His first campaign in 1527, which covered much of the Yucatán Peninsula, decimated his forces but ended with the establishment of a small fort at Xaman Haʼ, south of what is today Cancún.
 Montejo returned to Yucatán in 1531 with reinforcements and established his main base at Campeche on the west coast.
 He sent his son, Francisco Montejo The Younger, in late 1532 to conquer the interior of the Yucatán Peninsula from the north.
-The objective from the beginning was to go to Chichén Itzá and establish a capital.
+The objective from the beginning was to go to Chichen Itza and establish a capital.

-Montejo the Younger eventually arrived at Chichén Itzá, which he renamed Ciudad Real.
+Montejo the Younger eventually arrived at Chichen Itza, which he renamed Ciudad Real.
 At first he encountered no resistance, and set about dividing the lands around the city and awarding them to his soldiers.
 The Maya became more hostile over time, and eventually they laid siege to the Spanish, cutting off their supply line to the coast, and forcing them to barricade themselves among the ruins of the ancient city.
 Months passed, but no reinforcements arrived.
 Montejo the Younger attempted an all-out assault against the Maya and lost 150 of his remaining troops.
-He was forced to abandon Chichén Itzá in 1534 under cover of darkness.
+He was forced to abandon Chichen Itza in 1534 under cover of darkness.
 By 1535, all Spanish had been driven from the Yucatán Peninsula.

 Montejo eventually returned to Yucatán and, by recruiting Maya from Campeche and Champoton, built a large Indio-Spanish army and conquered the peninsula.
 The Spanish crown later issued a land grant that included Chichen Itza and by 1588 it was a working cattle ranch.